PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 ```
 - The list *colour* will be used within the for loop to produce a different colour histogram for each of the dataset variables, "r" red, "g" green, "b" blue & "c" cyan.
 - n = 0, the starting value for n in the **for** loop.
-- The number of bins (n_bins) to be used in all histograms has been set to 7, following the review of a number histograms with different options, 7 bins appear to give a good distribution shape for the histograms.
+- The number of bins (n_bins) to be used in all histograms has been set to 7, following the review of a number histograms with different options, 7 bins appear to display practical distribution shape for the histograms.
 ```
 for n in range(0, 4):